maddyBrown19/umn-summer-research/README.md

-## ***Can I trust artificial intelligence with questions about my health?***
+# ***Can I trust artificial intelligence with questions about my health?***
-*Investigating the accuracy of AI-generated responses to simplified or demographic-specific medical questions.*
+*Investigating the accuracy of AI-generated responses to simplified and demographic-specific medical questions.*

 This project is a part of a 2024 summer research experience for undergraduates (REU) at the University of Minnesota.
 The REU's focus is human-centered computing for social good, and I am advised by Professor Qianwen Wang.
 ### Project description